pschaus/book_lepl1402/source/part4.rst

 	    }
 	}

-Exercise on Delegate pattern
+.. admonition:: Exercise
-""""""""""""""""""""""""""""""
+   :class: note

     You are developing a document management system.
 As part of the system, you have a Document class that contains content.
     You want to provide a printing capability for the Document.

     Instead of embedding the printing logic directly within the Document class, you decide to use the delegate design principle.
     This will allow the Document class to delegate the responsibility of printing to another class, thus adhering to the single responsibility principle.

     Complete the code below.

     ..  code-block:: java
         :caption: Printers
         :name: printers

     	// The Printer interface
     	interface Printer {
     	    void print(String content);
     	}

     	// TODO: Implement the Printer interface for InkjetPrinter class InkjetPrinter ... {
     	    ...
     	}

     	// TODO: Implement the Printer interface for LaserPrinter class LaserPrinter ... {
     	    ...
     	}

     	// Document class
     	class Document {
     	    private String content;
     	    private Printer printerDelegate;

     	    public Document(String content) {
     	        this.content = content;
     	    }

     	    // TODO: Set the printer delegate
     	    public void setPrinterDelegate(...) {
     	        ...
     	    }

     	    // TODO: Print the document using the delegate public void printDocument() {
     	        ...
     	    }
     	}

     	// Demo
     	public class DelegateDemo {
     	    public static void main(String[] args) {
     	        Document doc = new Document("This is a sample document content.");

     	        // TODO: Set the delegate to InkjetPrinter and print ...

     	        // TODO: Set the delegate to LaserPrinter and print ...
     	    }
     	}

 Observer